haydenwalker980/my-virus/README.md

 # my-virus
-WARNING!!!!
-this is my programed  virus made for linux and mac OS X running it on a real computer can resault really bad and harmful damage to the os installed on your pc it is best to run it in a VM
+WARNING: This is a malware repository.
+It contains code which can harm your system.
+It is **strongly recommended** you use a VM to run these. **You have been warned.**